evolution-linux/evolution-docs/src/installation/live-images/guide.md

 ## User account

-Choose a login (default `void`) and a descriptive name for that login.
+Choose a login (default `evolution`) and a descriptive name for that login.
 Then enter and confirm the password for the new user.
 You will then be prompted to verify the groups for this new user.
 They are added to the `wheel` group by default and will have `sudo` access.
 Default groups and their descriptions are